liammuir/websiteFinalProject/README.md

 Unfortunatly I somehow broke the user creation endpoint on the backend while implementing the user-quote database relationship.

 An earlier version of my project will showcase this feature working.
+This can be found on the branch feature17 where the user creation endpoints work.

-Everying else is functional, including the quote submission endpoint
+Everying else is functional.